 The attitude of those settlers persists today.
 Our culture tends to ask: “How can we get the most out of the land, in the shortest time?”

-As our technologies have quickened, this attitude has become an expectation and a celebration of instant gratification.
+As our technologies have quickened, this attitude has become an expectation.
+Our media celebrate and offer instant gratification.
 We want a lot, and we want it now.
 On one level, this seems reasonable: the future is never guaranteed, and so it is risky to plan far ahead and to exercise patience.
 Yet there must be better questions that we can ask ourselves, and better answers, than "we want a lot now."

 The Oregon white oak, or Garry oak, is not a competitive tree.
 It grows rather slowly and tolerates no shade.
 In the absence of low-intensity fires (which it is adapted to live through), Oregon white oaks will quickly be crowded out by fast-growing Douglas firs.
 Without the land-management practices of indigenous people, the valleys I mentioned above would have been wooded with conifer forests in 1826, when the botanist David Douglas first noted their edenic prairies.
 There are compelling reasons to think that the main motive for the annual fires was to favor the oaks.

 Let’s step forward in time to this year, 2017.
 It was late summer, hot, windless; a perfect day to float on the Yakima River.
-Five of us drove up with our floats to the northern corner of the farm, the furthest upriver point, a place rarely-visited.
+Five of us drove up with our floats to the northern corner of Spoon Full Farm, the furthest upriver point, a place rarely visited.
 I hopped out of the truck and noticed her for the first time: the queen tree of this land.
-Leathery green leaves (well-adapted for holding water during midsummer’s heat) sprouted from a canopy as oblong and round as a brain.
+Leathery green leaves (well-adapted for holding water during midsummer’s dry heat) sprouted from a canopy as oblong and round as a brain.
 Among the leaves there dangled little acorns, still young and green.
 There were hundreds and hundreds of them.
 I grabbed a low-hanging branch and tugged on an acorn — but it wouldn’t come easily… it wasn’t yet ready.

 Central Washington has its share of beautiful trees.
 The burly Ponderosa, with its puzzle-piece layers of armor.
 The exuberant cottonwood, which seems to exude a golden light of its own on evenings in autumn.
-But to me the most beautiful tree in our region is the Oregon white oak - the rare tree that grows up on either side of the cascades.
+But to me the most beautiful tree in our region is the Oregon white oak - yes, this oak grows on both sides of the cascades.

 When the season was right, I’d rise at first light to collect acorns for a couple of hours before our farm meeting.
 I would startle some mule deer, who’d run away to a distance and watch me in confusion: What was this human doing tugging on branches?
 I wonder if they knew I was stealing their food (though only to plant for more future acorns).

-I stashed the acorns in a bucket full of soil, and then spent a whole morning depressed after I discovered the bucket broken open and ransacked by some critter.
+I stashed the acorns in a bucket full of soil, and then spent a whole morning depressed after I discovered the bucket broken open and ransacked by a critter.
+Probably a rat.
 Most of the acorns were gone, eaten, never to grow up to an oak.
 So I had to go back out and keep on collecting.